kylejones200/psis_4700_applied_ai/webslides/advanced_The-Future-of-AI-Workflows.md

 ## The Future Stack

-Unified Interface: natural language + UI.
+Unified Interface: natural language + UI
-Shared Context Layer: persistent memory and embeddings.
+Shared Context Layer: persistent memory and embeddings
-Secure Connectors: enterprise systems linked by MCP.
+Secure Connectors: enterprise systems linked by MCP
 Autonomous Agents: triggered tasks with human oversight

 > Understanding trends helps you build systems that remain relevant as technology evolves.
 Balance anticipating the future against overinvesting in speculative capabilities that may not materialize.